nithinphilips/tririga-manage-ps1/docs/Get-TririgaWlpLog.md

 ### -instance
 The TRIRIGA instance within the environment to use.
-If omitted, command will list all instances
+If omitted, command will act on all instances.

 ```yaml
 Type: String